Divorce in Maryland (2026)

 - Value the marital property

-- Distribute the marital property equitably, considering these factors:
+- Distribute the marital property equitably, considering:

 - Contributions, monetary and non-monetary, to the well-being of the family